Task-Distributionally Robust Data-Free Meta-Learning: Biography Section

+\textbf{Experiments with untrustworthy models on 5-way 1-shot.} \cref{tab:main_attack2} shows that our framework consistently improves performance across various pollution rates and untrustworthy models, which aligns with our findings in \cref{tab:main_attack}.
+Similarly, within a certain range, as the pollution rate increases, TDFML with automatic model selection (AMS) demonstrates more improvements, suggesting enhanced robustness of DFML.
-\textbf{T-SNE visualization of interpolated tasks.}\ The t-SNE visualization in \cref{fig:tsne} provides insights into the effectiveness of task interpolation methods used in our experiments.
-The left panel displays interpolated tasks via combination, where each color represents a different task, and points represent individual examples within those tasks.
-The combination method shows distinct clusters, indicating that tasks are well-separated in the feature space, which could be beneficial for the meta-learner to distinguish between tasks.

-The right panel shows interpolated tasks via mixup.
-Here, we observe a more blended distribution of points, suggesting that mixup creates tasks with overlapping features.
-This overlap can be advantageous for the meta-learner by introducing a gradient of difficulty levels and promoting better generalization.
+\textbf{T-SNE visualization of interpolated tasks.}\ The t-SNE visualization in \cref{fig:tsne} provides insights into the effectiveness of task interpolation methods.
+The left panel illustrates interpolated tasks via combination, with each color representing a different task and points indicating individual examples within those tasks.
+This combination method reveals distinct clusters, signifying that tasks are well-separated in the feature space and thus easier to classify.
+In contrast, the right panel depicts interpolated tasks via mixup.
+Here, we observe a more blended distribution of points, indicating that mixup creates tasks with overlapping features.
+This overlap can be advantageous for the meta-learner, as it increases difficulty levels and promotes better generalization \cite{zhang2021curriculum}.
+Employing a hybrid approach—using combination for warmup followed by mixup—yields superior performance.
+The meta-learner can learn easy tasks interpolated by combination in the early stage and then learn more harder tasks for better generalization in the later stage, similarly to curriculum learning \cite{zhang2021curriculum}.
+Empirical results detailed in \cref{tab:interpolation} support this, demonstrating the enhanced performance of the hybrid approach.

-A hybrid approach, utilizing both combination and mixup, yields superior performance as it benefits from the diversity of the more distinctly separated tasks (from combination) and the nuanced, complex tasks that challenge the meta-learner's generalization capabilities (from mixup).
-This is supported by empirical results detailed in \cref{tab:interpolation}, where the hybrid approach demonstrates enhanced performance due to a richer variety of tasks with varying difficulty levels, a desirable property for robust meta-learning.

-\textbf{AMS against low-quality models.}\ Additional experiments are conducted on CIFAR-FS to assess the effectiveness of AMS against low-quality models—specifically, those with testing accuracies below 25\%.
-These experiments, to be elaborated in \cref{tab:lowquality}, show the application of AMS to the SPAN method under varying rates of model pollution.
-For 5-way 1-shot learning, AMS increases SPAN's performance by 1.03\% at a 20\% pollution rate and by 1.55\% at a 40\% pollution rate.
-For 5-way 5-shot learning, the performance gains are 1.87\% and 2.06\% at pollution rates of 20\% and 40\%, respectively.
-These results confirm that AMS consistently enhances the robustness of DFML methods, such as SPAN, by effectively mitigating the impact of low-quality models within the training pool.